-By creating a European Central Bank which is conform to the “German model” (adopted by the “Bundesbank”), it was almost unavoidable the building up of an institution characterized by a strong mandate[1] for price stability[2], but scarcely responsible for the employment fluctuations and stabilizing output.
+By creating a European Central Bank which is conform to the “German model” (adopted by the “Bundesbank”), it was almost unavoidable the building up of an institution characterized by a strong mandate

-Therefore, the conservative approach of this policy was voluntarily created in order to eliminate the inflation bias that on the contrary is present in some active countries[3].
+Therefore, the conservative approach of this policy was voluntarily created in order to eliminate the inflation bias that on the contrary is present in some active countries

 Not surprisingly, the ECB’s definition of price stability makes clear that the focus of its monetary policy is on the euro area as a whole.
 This reflects its euro area-wide mandate.
 Therefore, price stability is assessed on the basis of price developments in the euro zone economy.

-Consequently, the ECB makes a lot of efforts[4] in order to pilot a European economy characterized by different situations in each Country (as the graph below clearly shows) that negatively influence the European monetary policy[5].
+[4] in order to pilot a European economy characterized by different situations in each Country (as the graph below clearly shows) that negatively influence the European monetary policy

 Accordingly, it is almost unavoidable that the ECB is criticized for its incapability to apply interest rates suitable in each country and for leaving them unchanged in spite of a sharp rise in the value of euro, especially against the American dollar.